 Patient's Query

 Welcome back to icliniq.com.

-It is clear that you have obstructive symptoms which means that you have moderate to severe BPH.
+It is clear that you have obstructive symptoms, which means that you have moderate to severe BPH.
 The treatment options include medical and surgical treatment.

 I suggest that you consult your physician about the surgical options.
 Also, you should know that Proscar 5 mg works by a different mechanism from Tamsulosin.
 So, it is less likely to cause the same side effects.
 It is a very effective medical treatment and can be combined with Tamsulosin.
 I suggest that you discuss with your physician the Proscar option and the combination with Tamsulosin.
-For further advice please do not hesitate to contact me.

-For more information consult a general medicine physician online.
+For more information, consult a general medicine physician online.

+Patient's Query